-Insper offers a 25 hour Portuguese crash course for all international students.
-The Portuguese crash course is recommend the course to all students who have not attained intermediate level Portuguese.
+Insper offers a 25-hour Portuguese crash course for all international students.
+The Portuguese crash course is recommended to all students who have not attained intermediate level Portuguese.
 The course is free of charge and non-credit-bearing.

 After nomination, Insper contacts all students directly to provide information about course enrollment.
 Students must take a minimum of 4 courses.
 Registration should be done prior to arrival by e-mail.
 Students can make changes to their schedules during the first week of classes.

-Teaching styles at Inpser vary.
+Teaching styles at Insper vary.
 Some professors prefer lecturing and others prefer a mix of lecture and discussion.
 Typically there is not a lot of reading but rather several class projects and papers.